-What do we actually mean when we say property repair and maintenance expense?
+What do we mean when we say property repair and maintenance expense?
 Repair means the restoration of an asset by replacing subsidiary parts of the total asset.
-An example is a cost of replacing roof tiles blown off by a storm.
+An example is the cost of replacing roof tiles blown off by a storm.
 There won’t be a repair if a significant improvement of the asset beyond its original condition results – in capital expenditure.

-A repair is usually a revenue expense that can be deducted in computing rental business profits.
+A repair is usually a revenue expense that can be deducted from computing rental business profits.
 Capital expenses are generally not deductible in computing profits.
 There was a limited concession for ‘notional repairs’, which ceased to have effect from April 2001 (see below).
 Allowances are available for certain kinds of capital expenses, such as the expense of constructing or extending industrial buildings.

 To make it clearer we will give you examples of property repair and maintenance expenses or you can just contact our accountants.

-Examples of Property Repair & Maintenance Expenses
+Examples Of Property Repair & Maintenance Expenses

 Examples of common property repair and maintenance expenses that are generally deductible in computing rental business profits include:

-• exterior and interior painting and decorating,
+- Exterior and interior painting and decorating,

-• damp and rot treatment,
+- Damp and rot treatment,

-• mending broken windows, doors, furniture, and machines such as cookers or lifts,
+- Mending broken windows, doors, furniture, and machines such as cookers or lifts,

-• replacing roof slates, flashing, and gutters.
+- Replacing roof slates, flashing, and gutters.

 This guidance applies equally to CT Schedule A from 1 April 1998.